rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 The man page gives us more information (specifically, about the C library funciton, but they are related).
 We can see that setuid stands for set user identity.
-It allows a process to run as if it was started by a particular user and, consequently, run with that user's permissions.
+It allows a process to run as if it were started by a particular user and, consequently, run with that user's permissions.
 Setuid binaries are useful for acheiving **priviledge escalation**.